bluescan/tacent/README.md

 * Xiaolin Wu for the Wu colour quantizer.
 * Derrick Coetzee for the Scolorq spatial colour quantizer.
 * Khronos Group and Mark Callow for KTX-Software.
+* GitHub user ClangPan for the implementation of tNstrcmp.

 ### Legal